Clutchison/namia/koradin/koradin.places.md

 hurry about their day.
 In the center is a circular cut out, two steps leading down to where a guest might address their host.
 And directly in front of you, three massive high-backed chairs that would put many a throne to shame.
-Behind them are three massive banners, one of Green, one of Red, and one of Black.
+Behind them are three colored banners, one of Green, one of Red, and one of Black.
 And, sitting in these would be thrones, are the Dragons of Koradin.
 On the left sits a human woman, exceptionally tall and slender.
 She is wearing an emerald dress that sparkles in the coldlight that suffuses the room.
 She wears